Transmission Amplitude through a Coulomb blockaded Majorana Wire: Magnetic field dependence of the transmission amplitude

-{\it Magnetic field dependence of the transmission amplitude.} We consider the transmission amplitude $|T_{\up\up}(V_{g,\rm mid})|$ as a function of Zeeman energy $E_z$, computed at a gate voltage $V_{g,\rm mid}$ in the middle between the two conductance resonances for a fixed particle number $N_w= ( L/l_{\rm so})(14 / 13)$, such that the particle density is the same for all wire lengths.
+We consider the transmission amplitude $|T_{\up\up}(V_{g,\rm mid})|$ as a function of Zeeman energy $E_z$, computed at a gate voltage $V_{g,\rm mid}$ in the middle between the two conductance resonances for a fixed particle number $N_w= ( L/l_{\rm so})(14 / 13)$, such that the particle density is the same for all wire lengths.

 We first consider a magnetic field independent proximity gap $\Delta = 2\,E_{\rm so}$.
 By increasing $E_z$, the transition to the topological phase takes place, in which an eigenstate close to zero energy is formed, separated from the second level by the topological gap (see Fig.~\ref{Fig:AmplitudeConstOPCouplingsAndEnergies}).
 The transmission amplitude strongly increases when entering the topological phase at $E_{z,\rm top}$, reaches a peak value, and then decreases.
 In the topological regime the tunneling matrix element for a Majorana wave function is $\propto 1/\sqrt{\xi}$, where the correlation length